Generic name: suvorexant 5mg

 Use with CNS Depressants

-When BELSOMRA is combined with other CNS depressant drugs, dosage adjustment of BELSOMRA and/or the other drug(s) may be necessary because of potentially additive effects [see Warnings and Precautions (5.1)].
+When BELSOMRA is combined with other CNS depressant drugs, dosage reduction of BELSOMRA and/or the other drug(s) may be necessary because of potentially additive effects [see Warnings and Precautions (5.1)].

-The recommended dose of BELSOMRA is 5 mg when used with moderate CYP3A inhibitors and the dose generally should not exceed 10 mg in these patients.
+When used with moderate CYP3A inhibitors, the recommended dosage of BELSOMRA is 5 mg taken no more than once per night (the dose generally should not exceed 10 mg).
 BELSOMRA is not recommended for use with strong CYP3A inhibitors [see Drug Interactions (7.2)].

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.